F-JJTH/i18n-service/README.md

 ## Migration

-Run `npm run migration:generate` to generate a migration.
+Run `npm run migration:generate -- -n your_migration_name` to generate a migration.

-Run `npm run migration:create` to create a migration.
+Run `npm run migration:create -- -n your_migration_name` to create a migration.

 Run `npm run migration:run` to run migration to your local database.